-Cash consists of cash on hand, and the Company has approximately \$5.3 million in cash and cash equivalents as of January 31, 2024.
+Cash consists of cash on hand, and the Company has no cash equivalents.
 Outstanding checks, representing a book overdraft, are classified in accounts payable on the accompanying consolidated balance sheets and in operating activities in the accompanying consolidated statements of cash flows.